martynas199/EliteBooker-frontend/PRODUCT_OWNERSHIP_GUIDE.md

 → No transfers needed
 ```

-#### 2. Single Beautician Products
+#### 2. Single Specialist Products

 ```
-Customer buys 2 products from Beautician A (£100 total) → Stripe Checkout with destination charges
+Customer buys 2 products from Specialist A (£100 total) → Stripe Checkout with destination charges
-→ Beautician A receives £100 directly
+→ Specialist A receives £100 directly
-→ Beautician A pays Stripe fees
+→ Specialist A pays Stripe fees
 → Platform takes no commission
 ```

-#### 3. Multi-Beautician Orders
+#### 3. Multi-Specialist Orders

 ```
 Customer buys:
-- Product A from Beautician A (£50)
+- Product A from Specialist A (£50)
-- Product B from Beautician B (£30)
+- Product B from Specialist B (£30)
 - Product C from Platform (£20)

 → Platform receives £100 total
 → Platform pays Stripe fees
-→ Platform transfers £50 to Beautician A
+→ Platform transfers £50 to Specialist A
-→ Platform transfers £30 to Beautician B
+→ Platform transfers £30 to Specialist B
 → Platform keeps £20
 ```